 Joshua Rahmon

-Joshua Rahmon is the current President of Global Medical Training (GMT) at the University of Texas at Arlington, where he is pursuing a double major in Biological Chemistry and Psychology, a minor in neuroscience, and a certificate in Spanish interpretation on the pre-medical track.
+Joshua Rahmon is the current Co-President of Global Medical Training at the University of Texas at Arlington, where he is completing a double major in Biological Chemistry and Psychology with a minor in Medical Humanities and Bioethics and a certificate in Spanish Interpretation on the pre-medical track.
 With a passion for both medicine and service, Joshua leads GMT with a vision to empower students through hands-on education, community impact, and global outreach.

-Joshua believes that healthcare is both a science and a service—and that the most meaningful change happens when students lead with purpose, empathy, and a commitment to ethical healing.
+Joshua hopes to pursue a career in emergency medicine, where fast-paced clinical decision-making meets long-term advocacy for underserved communities.
+He believes that the most meaningful change in healthcare happens when students lead with purpose, cultural humility, and an unwavering commitment to ethical healing.